 A trauma system is a coordinated, integrated effort of multiple hospitals, clinics and the public health system to provide the full range of care to injured patients in a particular region.

-The San Diego Trauma System has been recognized as one of the strongest, most effective trauma systems in the country.
-In fact, a person who has sustained a life-threatening injury in San Diego County stands twice the chance of surviving than if the injury had occurred in nearly any other part of the U.S.
+The San Diego Trauma System is recognized as one of the strongest, most effective trauma systems in the country.
+In fact, a person who has sustained a life-threatening injury in San Diego County stands a greater chance of surviving than if the injury had occurred in nearly any other part of the U.S.

 - Scripps Memorial Hospital – La Jolla, Adult Level 2

 - Scripps Mercy Hospital – San Diego, Adult Level 1

 - Sharp Memorial Hospital – Kearny Mesa area, Adult Level 2

 - Rady Children’s Hospital – Kearny Mesa area, Pediatric Level 1

 - UC San Diego Health – San Diego, Adult Level 1

 How a Trauma System Saves Lives